 What we do

 In 2011 Me2 Club was very proud to be awarded The Queen's Award for Voluntary Service.
 The Queen's Award is the highest award given to local volunteer groups across the UK to recognise outstanding work done in their own communities.
-It was created in 2002 to celebrate the anniversary of The Queen’s coronation and is the MBE for volunteer groups.

 Please click here to review our privacy notice.